-This summer, Holy Cross will run a summer research program that will fund a number of student researchers and provide associated programming using funds from various institutional grants.
-The program is scheduled to run for 9 weeks, beginning on Monday, June 3 and ending on Friday, August 2, 2013.
-Students accepted into the program will be paid a stipend of $400 per week and receive a $70 weekly allowance for a room on campus.
+This summer, Holy Cross will run a summer science research program that will fund a number of student researchers and provide associated programming using funds from various institutional grants.
+Student research projects eligible for this program are in the natural sciences, including physics, mathematics and computer science, chemistry, biology, and biological psychology.
+The program is scheduled to run for 9 weeks, beginning on Monday, June 2 and ending on Friday, August 1, 2014.
+Students accepted into the program will be paid a stipend of $400 per week and receive a $84 weekly allowance for a room on campus.
 In addition, each student will receive up to $500 for research supplies, and up to $800 travel budget to be used in presenting research findings at regional or national conferences.
 Student participants will perform campus-based research under the direction of a Holy Cross faculty member.

-If you are interested in applying for this program, you need to do several things soon.
+If you are interested in applying for the summer science research program, you need to do several things soon.

-NOTE: Completed application, transcript, and letter of mentor's recommendation must be uploaded to Moodle by 5 PM on Friday, February 15, 2013,
+NOTE: Completed application, transcript, and letter of mentor's recommendation are to be completed by 5 PM on Friday, February 14, 2014.

 If you have any questions concerning these student-research fellowships, please contact the science coordinator, Prof. Daniel Bitran, by e-mail (dbitran) or by phone (ext.
 3329) or call the administrative assistant in the grants office, Maureen Dubois, at ext.
 2742.